HARBINGERS:

 9 Feb - 20 April 2024

 What could our future look like if we prioritise the environment, cultural practices and social wellbeing?
-What will it look like it we don’t?
+What will it look like if we don’t?
 In HARBINGERS: Care or Catastrophe, five diverse artists interrogate these questions.

 Artists Chris De Rosa (Port Elliot), Lara Tilbrook (Kangaroo Island), Ellen Trevorrow (Meningie/Coorong), Clancy Warner (Sellicks Beach) and Laura Wills (Adelaide) are united by a strong connection to regional South Australia and artistic practices that draw attention to the interconnectivity of humans and the natural world.
 They are passionate advocates for collective action to achieve a sustainable future.